tymyrddin/blue-phish/source/docs/analysis/network.md

-# Patterns for NTA
+# Phishing for information

 Phishing is classified as [Technique ID 1598 (T1598)](https://attack.mitre.org/techniques/T1598/), and it contains three sub-techniques: Spearphishing Service, Spearphishing Attachment and Spearphishing Link.

-The [NIST phishing incident response playbook](https://www.incidentresponse.org/workflows/download/Phishing.pdf) gives the context and purpose for which patterns will be re-useful for in [NTA](blue-nta:index).
+The [NIST phishing incident response playbook](https://www.incidentresponse.org/workflows/download/Phishing.pdf) gives the context and purpose for which patterns will be re-useful for in [NTA](https://nta.tymyrddin.dev/).

 ## Packet capture